Artist: Tom Friedman (American, born St. Louis, Missouri, 1965)

 Dimensions: Frame: 63.5 x 118.7 cm (25 x 46 3/4 in.)

 Credit Line: Purchase, Jennifer and Joseph Duke Gift, 1999

-Friedman is known primarily for his ingenious transformations of everyday materials such as toothpicks, pasta, and chewing gum, into sculpture.
-In one work, he carved his self-portrait in an aspirin, poking fun atyet nevertheless honoringthe tradition of marble carving and miniatures.
-In this self-portrait, he depicts himself as a human barcode by taking a thin vertical slice from a full-length photograph of himself, then stretching it horizontally with the aid of a computer to create a virtually abstract image composed of bands of color.
+Friedman is known for his ingenious transformations of everyday materials, such as toothpicks, pasta, and chewing gum, into sculpture.
+In one now-classic work, he carved his self-portrait in an aspirin, poking fun at, yet nevertheless honoring, the traditions of marble carving and miniature portraiture.
+In this photograph, he depicts himself as a human barcode by taking a thin vertical slice from a full-length photographic self-portrait then stretching it horizontally with the aid of a computer to create a virtually abstract image composed of bands of color.